 Another Congress leader hails BJP govt's decision to repeal Article 370

-Lucknow, Aug 06: The rift within the Congress over the Union Gvoernment's decision to do away with Article 370, which accorded special status to Jammu and Kashmir, seems to growing wider by the day.
+Lucknow, Aug 06: The rift within the Congress over the Union Government's decision to do away with Article 370, which accorded special status to Jammu and Kashmir, seems to growing wider by the day.

 After promiment leaders like Janardan Dwivedi, Deepender Hooda and Jaiveer Shergill chose to differ from the party's official stand to oppose BJP government decision, Congress MLA from Raebareli Sadar, Aditi Singh, today said the repealing of Article 370 will help in integrating J&K into the mainstream.